alissa-huskey/python-class/docs/lessons/data-types/objects.md

 ### Part 3.1: Arguments

-Functions and methods usually expect certian types of arguments, and you'll run into some kind of error if you try to pass the wrong type.
+Functions and methods usually expect certain types of arguments, and you'll run into some kind of error if you try to pass the wrong type.

 For example, you can use the `len()` function with any kind of iterable--like,